BryanHogan/bryanhogan/src/content/blog/how-to-sync-obsidian.md

 ---
 title: How To Sync Obsidian
 author: Bryan@BryanHogan.com (Bryan Hogan)
-description: This is a description with content. cription with content.
+description: How to synchronize your Obsidian Vaults.
+Obsdian Sync, Syncthing, Google Drive or Github.
 coverImage:
-  url: /post-covers/Obsidian-Astro-Cover.svg
+  url: /post-covers/Obsidian-Sync-Cover.svg
   alt: Alt!!
-pubDate: 2024-06-07T10:51:52Z
+pubDate: 2024-06-09T20:54:39Z
-lastUpdate: 2024-06-07T10:51:52Z
+lastUpdate: 2024-06-09T20:54:39Z
 tags:
-  - Tag A
+  - Obsidian
-  - Tag B
+  - Productivity
 ---

 There are a few ways to sync your Obsidian vaults between multiple devices: